Livox-SDK/Livox-SDK2/README.md

 #### Compile Livox SDK2
 You can now compile the Livox SDK2 in Visual Studio.

-### 2.1.3 ARM-Linux Cross Compile
+### 2.1.3 ARM-Linux Compile

-The procedure of cross compile Livox-SDK2 in ARM-Linux are shown below.
+The procedure of compile Livox-SDK2 in ARM-Linux are shown below.

 #### Dependencies